mindkin/hourfleet/docs/howitworks.md

 ## Operational Management

 The Hourfleet web app includes a number of administration pages to help you operate and monitor your car sharing network.
-These administration pages are only available to priviledged users of the Hourfleet web app.
+These administration pages are only available to privileged users of the Hourfleet web app.

-You can control and nominate one or more people in your business to manage your business in the administratiokn pages of the web app.
+You can control and nominate one or more people in your business to manage your business in the administration pages of the web app.
 Those people will log into the web app just like your customers, but they will have access to a number of tools that your customers would not see and not have access to.

 <<screenshot fo the operations menu>>